S-Ando-Biophysics/4MRNA/README.md

 - However, please comply with the licenses of the external resources.
 A summary of these dependencies is provided in "[DEPENDENCIES.txt](./DEPENDENCIES.txt)".

 ### Supported environment
-4MRNA can run in any environment that supports shell scripts and the external software packages 3DNA and Phaser.
+4MRNA can run in any environment that supports shell scripts and the external software packages 3DNA, Phenix, and Phaser.
 It has been tested on the following operating systems.

 - Windows (Windows Subsystem for Linux; WSL)
 - macOS